|Launch date||16 Nov 2020|

 • On 28 September 2020, NASA announced that the launch of the first operational crew rotation mission to the International Space Station on SpaceX’s Crew Dragon spacecraft is set for the predawn hours of Halloween (2:40 a.m.
 EDT Oct.
 31, 06:40 GMT), eight days later than previously planned.
 4) 5)

 - The new target date will deconflict the Crew-1 launch and arrival from upcoming Soyuz launch and landing operations.
 This additional time is needed to ensure closure of all open work, both on the ground and aboard the station, ahead of the Crew-1 arrival.
-The increased spacing also will provide a good window of opportunity to conduct additional testing to isolate the station atmosphere leak if required.
+The increased spacing also will provide a better window of opportunity to conduct additional testing to isolate the station atmosphere leak if required.
 SpaceX continues to make progress on preparations of the Crew Dragon spacecraft and Falcon-9 rocket, and the adjusted date allows the teams additional time for completing open work ahead of launch.

 - If the mission takes off as scheduled, the crew capsule will dock with the International Space Station around a day later, either late on Oct.
 31 or early Nov.
 1.